 - your creditor doesn't understand the automatic stay

-Most outside lawsuits are prohibited unless they're filed with permission of the court.
-If the creditor is unaware of the bankruptcy, usually it just takes a phone call or notice to the attorney filing the other case and ensuring that the creditor is listed in the bankruptcy case.
-The creditor should withdraw the other case.
+If the creditor is unaware of the bankruptcy, usually it just takes a phone call or notices to the attorney filing their case to ensure the creditor stops trying to collect on the debt.
+If they don't, you can notify the bankruptcy court.

 When You're Sued in Bankruptcy Court

-Chances are, if you're being sued in bankruptcy court, it has has to do with the nature of the debt and whether it's going to be dischargeable.
+Chances are if you're being sued in bankruptcy court, it has to do with the nature of the debt and whether it's going to be dischargeable.

 There are many reasons you may have been sued in bankruptcy court.
 Sometimes the lawsuit can be very complex: other times it can be straightforward.
-Some of the most common lawsuits are when your creditors sue you under the federal statutes 11 U.S.C. section 523 and 11 U.S.C. section 727.
-In common terms, these sections are called a dischargeability lawsuit and a denial of discharge lawsuit.
-Basically, the first lawsuit is asking the bankruptcy court to prevent the debt that you owe to a particular creditor from being discharged in bankruptcy.
-The other lawsuit seeks to prevent you from getting any bankruptcy discharge (this is very bad!).
-You could also be sued by the bankruptcy trustee for various reasons, such as a fraudulent conveyance.
+Some of the most common lawsuits are when your creditors sue you in a dischargeability lawsuit or a denial of a discharge lawsuit.

-Usually after filing your Answer, the next step is to appear in court for a status conference.
-These conferences are often brief in duration and involve the judge getting a very general understanding of the case.
+Usually, after filing your answer, the next step is to appear in court for a status conference.
+These conferences are often brief and involve the judge getting a very general understanding of the case.
 The judge may also set certain deadlines and future hearing dates.
-If you do not have an attorney at this stage, you should strongly consider getting one.
+If you do not yet have an attorney at this stage, you should strongly consider getting one.